List of Babylon 5 characters: Earth Alliance

 The Earth Alliance was a major galactic superpower in the Babylon 5 universe.
 The name of its military force is EarthForce.
 Earth Alliance had gained more technology than any other race in the known Babylon 5 universe: Dilgar, Narn, Centauri, Shadow, Minbari, and Vorlon tech all at one point in time.

 It was founded at the end of the twenty-first century, after the Third World War: first as a loose coalition of nations, then as a tight alliance of nearly every nation on Earth as well as Alliance-controlled colonies throughout the Galaxy, though colonial populations have had a history of independence-driven rebellion, especially Mars.
 The Alliance is a unicameral representative democracy under the leadership of an elected president with a strong military.
 In one second-season episode ("And Now For a Word"), the Alliance is said to consist of 24 outposts and colonies in over a dozen solar systems.

 Since the end of the Earth-Minbari War, the Alliance had prospered in interstellar trade, though some influential factions had become increasingly xenophobic and isolationist.
 Following the assassination of President Luis Santiago, the new president, Morgan Clark, formed Nightwatch (a pervasive secret police) and dissolved the Senate, turning Earth and her colonies into a totalitarian fascist state.
+Clark's changes are reversed in the fourth season after the Earth Alliance Civil War leads to his suicide in the face of his inevitable overthrow, restoring democracy.